-Day 1 – Phnom Peng to Koh Rong – This morning you will meet your driver at a pre arranged location who will provide the private vehicle transfer 4 hours to Kampong Som.
+Day 1 – Phnom Penh to Koh Rong – This morning you will meet your driver at a pre arranged location who will provide the private vehicle transfer 4 hours to Kampong Som.
 Upon arrival you will board a speed boat for the journey to Koh Rong, and upon arrival at Koh Rong you will be greeted by our representative who will provide the private transfer to your hotel.
 The remainder of the day is at your own leisure.

 Day 2 – Koh Rong – Today is at your own leisure.
 (B)